pdinie831/RooBernsteinEffiGlobal/README.md

 		- extracts the model parameters and write them in a text file: ListGenValues-2016-Q2Bin-[Q2Bin].txt;

-		- using the same model, it generates a Mini MC angular distribution (with statistic = [NFact]x[original number of MC generated events];
+		- using the same model, it generates a Mini MC angular distribution (with statistic = [NFact]x[original number of MC generated events], where NFact=700;

 		- test the Mini MC generated events distribution fitting it with the P-Wave model;